amfarazz/amfarazz/README.md

-- 👋 Hi, I’m @amfarazz
+- 👋 Hi there ,I'am Mohammad faraz
-- 👀 I’m interested in being a java developer
-- 🌱 I’m currently learning java ,python
-- 💞️ I’m looking to collaborate on ...
+- I am third year college student at MIT ADT.
+- I have work on web development ,have practice DSA using C++ and Java.
+- I have done 3 months intership programs on AI/ML by verzeo
+- Currently working on the project(Cricket Score predicter)
 - 📫 Reach me at farazmgoriya101@gmail.com